ashkash2476/Assignments-TSAI/README.md

 Definations:

-  1)Convolution:The process of matrix multiplication 2)Filters/Kernels: N X N matrix whose purpose is to extract specific characterstics from an image 3)Epochs:
+-Convolution:The process of matrix multiplication 2)Filters/Kernels: N X N matrix whose purpose is to extract specific characterstics from an image 3)Epochs:
   4)1x1 Convolution: The process of multiplying the input with a a 1 X 1 matrix